|Do Dentists Embezzle? |

 So why do they do it?

 Sometimes the embezzlers feel that the dentist they are victimizing has somehow wronged them in the past, and they are (using a very twisted concept of fairness) attempting to right this historical wrong.
 In other situations, I believe they get some kind of biochemical thrill from successfully stealing (analogous, I guess, to the celebrity shoplifters we sometimes read about in the news who steal a $10 item from a store while earning millions of dollars).
-And the dental education and licensing process is probably far better at weeding out the undexterous and unintelligent than the sociopaths.
+And the dental education and licensing processes are probably far better at weeding out the undexterous and unintelligent than the sociopaths.

-If you are not in a group practice, at this point you are probably questioning the relevance of this discussion to you.
+If you are not in a group practice, at this point, you are probably questioning the relevance of this discussion to you.
 It’s actually pretty direct.
 Embezzlers who happen to be dentists are bestowed a huge advantage by their victims.
 Because their actions are “inconceivable” (and I’m now quoting many of the victims), the perpetrator receives far less skepticism from the victim than he or she should.

 I’m not suggesting an ongoing hunt for embezzlers the way Sen. McCarthy once hunted for communists; simply that deciding that anyone is “above suspicion” is exactly the enabler that they need, if they are so inclined.
 We just can’t completely rule out the possibility of someone being a thief.
 Whether you practice solo or in a group, some amount of skepticism is a healthy thing.